Lanos Hydraulic Rowing Machine Review

 Capacity

-Despite being a compact, lightweight machine, the Lanos Hydraulic Rowing Machine has a surprisingly good weight capacity: up to 330 pounds!
+I was pretty impressed here.
+Despite being a compact, lightweight machine, the Lanos Hydraulic Rowing Machine has a surprisingly good weight capacity of 330 pounds.

 Heavier rowers will find that the extra-wide seat accommodates their weight and size with ease, making for a more comfortable rowing workout.